Sleeping Bag Construction – Other Features

 Zips are of the two-way type, which means that they can be unzipped from the top (as standard), and also from the bottom, which allows the box foot to be ventilated in warmer conditions.
 In addition the zips have self-locking sliders to prevent accidental opening.

-Since zips create cold spots, each is protected by a "zip baffle", which is a tube containing down insulation that backs the zip along its full length and ensures you stay warm inside.
-To help prevent the zip from "catching" and damaging the sleeping bag an "anti-snagging" feature has been incorporated.
+Since zips create cold spots, each is protected by a “zip baffle”, which is a tube containing down insulation that backs the zip along its full length and ensures you stay warm inside.
+The Criterion EXPEDITION sleeping bags have TWIN zip baffles for extra protection in extreme weather conditions.
+To help prevent the zip from “catching” and damaging the sleeping bag an “anti-snagging” feature has been incorporated.

 All Criterion sleeping bags, INCLUDING our lightweight Ultralight and Quantum models, have full length zips.